Molson family: History

-John Molson's success saw him and his offspring build Canada's largest brewery (Molson Brewery), finance its first steamboat and build the first railroad.
-His sons established Molson's Bank, which printed its own currency, and in the city of Montreal, which was overwhelmingly Catholic, they financed the construction of a Protestant church.
+John Molson's success saw him and his offspring build Canada's largest brewery (Molson Brewery), finance its first steamboat, and build the first railroad.
+His sons established Molson's Bank, which printed its own currency, and financed the construction of a Protestant church in Montreal, which was overwhelmingly Catholic.

 The three Molson family mausoleums, built by Irish-born architect George Browne, are among Mount Royal Cemetery's most prestigious funerary monuments.

 Hartland Molson, a businessman and statesman, expanded the family's brewing operations nationwide, co-purchased the Canadian Arena, which included the Montreal Forum and the Montreal Canadiens ice hockey club (1957–1964), and co-sponsored Hockey Night in Canada with his brother, Thomas Henry Pentland Molson.
-He also served as a Governor of McGill University, and he was a senator for 38 years.
+He also served as a Governor of McGill University, and was a senator for 38 years.

 Philanthropy

 As major contributors to the economy, Hartland Molson and his brother Thomas Henry Pentland Molson gave back by creating the Molson Foundation in 1958, which awarded annual grants for outstanding achievement in the arts by Canadian citizens (renamed the Molson Family Foundation in 1981).
 The Thomas Henry Pentland Molson Prize for the Arts is awarded by The Canada Council for the Arts annually to distinguished individuals in the arts and the social sciences and humanities, and is intended to encourage continuing contribution to the cultural and intellectual heritage of Canada.
 The Thomas Henry Pentland Prize for general excellence is awarded annually at Selwyn House School, which he attended in 1911.
 The Thomas Henry Pentland Molson Family Scholarship is awarded annually by the Lester B. Pearson United World College of the Pacific.

-William, Thomas and John Molson Jr. provided McGill University's first endowed chair, the Molson Chair in English Language and Literature.
+William, Thomas and John Molson Jr. provided McGill University's first endowed chair, the Molson Chair in English Language and Literature, currently held by Maggie Kilgour.
 In addition, in 1860, William Molson donated Molson Hall, the west wing of the university's Arts Building.
 Later generations of the Molson family provided funds to expand the university's medical buildings, as well as a gift of land for the Redpath Library.
+The university's Percival Molson Memorial Stadium is named in honour of Percival Molson, who was killed during World War I and left $75,000 in his will to help pay most of the total costs of constructing the stadium.

 In 2005, the Molson Family Foundation donated the Hartland Molson Hall at Bishop's College School and the building is named for Senator Hartland Molson, where many Molson family members attended school.

 The Molson Family Foundation, together with several members of the family, contributed the major part of the funds required for the construction of the Molson Fine Arts Building at Bishop's University.
 The building bears witness to the interest of members of the Molson family in the welfare of Bishop's University, over a period of more than 60 years: